 An annual business meeting must be called by the Board of Elders during the month of February.
-A notice of this meeting and agenda must be distributed by the Board of Elders to all members at least 30 days prior to the meeting.
+A notice of this meeting and agenda must be distributed by the Board of Elders to all members at least two weeks prior to the meeting.
 The chairman of the Board or his designee shall chair all business meetings.

-Other meetings may be called at any time by the Board of Elders at its own volition or at the written request of 10% of the membership.
-If Elders are being elected, 30 days notice is required.
+Other meetings may be called at any time by the Board of Elders at its own volition or at the written request of 25% of the membership.
+If Elders are being elected, two weeks notice is required.

-This Constitution, with the exception of the statement of faith, may be amended at a business meeting by a 2/3 vote of the membership if a quorum is present.
-The Statement of Faith may be amended by an 80% vote of the total membership.
+This Constitution, with the exception of the Doctrinal Statement, may be amended at a business meeting by a 2/3 vote of the total active membership.
+The Doctrinal Statement may be amended by an 80% vote of the total membership.
 Notice of the proposed amendment must be distributed by the Board of elders to all members at least 30 days prior to the business meeting.

 All matters not covered by this Constitution shall be the responsibility of the Board of Elders.